Background Image Alternative Text: Woman stares at book

 Kimberly Kelly 2012-Present

 Upon Dr. Bryant’s retirement, Dr. Susan Snell accepted the position as Director, and hired the first graduate student program assistant, Barbara Westmoreland.
-In 1994, plans began to offer a graduate certificate.
-In spring 1996, The Ellen Bryant Women’s Resource Center opened in Rice Hall, with a Grand Opening held during the annual Super Bulldog Weekend.
-Rose Kadende-Kaiser, Director from 1997 until 2001, raised the profile of the Program by establishing a speaker series, now the Gender Studies Lecture Series, featuring nationally prominent speakers, workshops and conferences.
+In spring 1996, The Ellen Bryant Women’s Resource Center opened in Rice Hall, with a grand opening held during the annual Super Bulldog Weekend.
+Rose Kadende-Kaiser, Director from 1997 until 2001, raised the profile of the Program by establishing a speaker series, now the Gender Studies Lecture Series, featuring prominent speakers, workshops, and conferences.